 The extensive labyrinth of tunnels which run underneath the city are the result of Williamson’s project.

-The extent of the tunnels is not known and it is difficult to even predict.
+The extent of the Williamson Tunnels in Liverpool is not known and it is difficult to even predict.
 Over time, some of the tunnels have collapsed, filling them with rubble, and making them inaccessible.

 If the purpose of the tunnels was simply just to create jobs for the poor, were there not easier, and slightly less strange, ways of doing it?